New Jersey Institute of Technology: Libraries and archives supporting research

-NJIT's Main Library, The Robert W. Van Houten Library, is located in the Central Avenue Building, a facility for quiet and group study, researching, and browsing print and online sources.
+NJIT's Main Library, The Robert W. Van Houten Library, is in the Central Avenue Building, a facility for quiet and group study, researching, and browsing print and online sources.
 Since 1997 the Van Houten Information Commons has housed 120 computer workstations.

 The Barbara and Leonard Littman Library for Architecture and Design is located in Weston Hall.
 It houses a core collection that includes print and electronic books, journals, maps, drawings, models, e-images, materials samples, and over 70,000 slides.

 Included among NJIT's information resources are the university's historical archive including items developed and manufactured by Edward Weston, a scientist, prolific inventor, and a founding member of the board of trustees of the university.
 Dr. Weston's collection of artifacts and rare books is housed in the Van Houten Library and is available to scholars interested in the history of science and technology.

 Residence life

-Living: on-campus

 About 80% of NJIT students commute to campus.
 The Residence Life (on-campus) community currently includes a little over 2,500 students.

 There are six residence halls on the NJIT campus.
 Redwood Hall, constructed in 1978, was the first, followed by Cypress, Oak, and Laurel (constructed in 1997 and extended in 1999).
 Cypress and Redwood are primarily used for freshman students, while Laurel and Oak house upperclassmen.
-The fifth, Warren Street Village, which opened in the fall of 2013, provides housing for Dorman Honors College students and several Greek houses which together provide space for about 600 students.
+The fifth, Warren Street Village (now called John Martinson Residence Hall), which opened in the fall of 2013, provides housing for Dorman Honors College students and several Greek houses (called Greek Way) which together provide space for about 600 students.
 The Warren Street Village also houses the Albert Dorman Honors College itself.
-A sixth dorm hall, Maple Hall, which accommodates 500 students opened in the Fall of 2022.
+A sixth dorm hall, Maple Hall, which accommodates 500 students opened in the fall of 2022.

-Living: off-campus

-A new almost-on-campus resident hall known as University Centre (run by American Campus Communities) was completed in 2007.
+A new almost-on-campus residence hall known as University Centre (run by American Campus Communities) was completed in 2007.
 Located near NJIT's Guttenberg Information Technologies Center (GITC) building, it houses students from NJIT, Rutgers–Newark, Rutgers Medical School and Seton Hall University.
 Many students from local institutions find housing in nearby neighborhoods and towns including Harrison, Kearny, Fairmount and East Orange.